Broadband interferometry-based searches for photon-axion conversion in vacuum: Interferometric detection

 with $k_{\gamma}={2\pi}/{\lambda_{\gamma}}$ expressing the laser wavenumber, and $\alpha_{\gamma} = k_{\gamma} \sigma_{\gamma}$ quantifying the phase error from imperfect locking.
 The respective destructive interference condition for amplitude-modulated sidebands is then given by

-where $\alpha_m=\frac{k_m\alpha_{\gamma}}{k_{\gamma}}$ is the sideband phase error, $k_m = \omega_m / c$ is the modulation wavenumber, $c$ is the speed of light, and $p \in \mathbb{Z}$ (with $p \ll n$).
+where $\alpha_m=\frac{k_m\alpha_{\gamma}}{k_{\gamma}}$ is the sideband phase error, $k_m = \omega_m / c$ is the modulation wavenumber, $c$ is the speed of light, and $p \in \mathbb{Z}$ (with $p \ll n$ decoupling effectively the two conditions in Eqs. \ref{eq:carrier_phase_error_main} and \ref{eq:sideband_phase_error_main}).
 Since $k_m \ll k_{\gamma}$, the sideband phase error, $\alpha_m$, can be neglected.
 In the presence of an external magnetic field and non-vanishing photon-axion conversion probability $P_{\gamma\rightarrow a}$, a modulated signal is expected at the dark port originating from the combined interference of the sidebands with each other and with the carrier (for the full derivation see Appendix \ref{sec:interferometric_principle}).

-To lock on, for example, the upper sideband at $\omega_{\gamma} + \omega_m$, we first demodulate the resulting power from Port 2 (dark port) at the amplitude modulation frequency $\omega_m$.
+To lock on, for example, the upper sideband at $\omega_{\gamma} + \omega_m$, we first demodulate the resulting power from port 2 (dark port) at the amplitude modulation frequency $\omega_m$.
 This demodulation scheme is performed using lock-in amplification by mixing the dark port signal with a local oscillator (LO) at $\omega_m$ following a homodyne procedure (see Appendix \ref{sec:demodulation_process} for details), which stabilizes the interferometer at a fixed working point in amplitude.
 Terms arising from the self-interference of the carrier and sidebands are omitted, as their contributions are negligible after demodulation and averaging the power over long time.
 Once the interferometer is locked, the signal itself is demodulated at the polarization modulation frequency, $\omega_{\rm sig}$, to track the slow amplitude variations induced by the polarization changes.
-In both demodulation steps, the output of the mixer is passed through a low-pass filter with a bandwidth much lower than the respective modulation frequency, ensuring that only slow or DC variations of the signal are retained.
+In both demodulation steps, the output of the mixer is passed through a low-pass filter with a bandwidth much lower than the respective modulation frequency, ensuring that only slow or dc variations of the signal are retained.
 The time-averaged output power of the signal after the mixer is then

 where $P_{\text{tot}}$ is the input power of the laser.
 The effect of the polarization modulation through the EOM-PC is accounted by time-averaging the conversion probability (for more details see section \ref{sec:demodulation_process}).